jdillonh/Vynth/README.md

 The first type of module is an *input*.
 These modules have no inlets.
 There are three kinds:
 <img src="https://github.com/jdillonh/Vynth/blob/pending-cord/examples/xyt.png" height="50px">
-X (right arrow), which corresponds to a pixels x position
+X, which corresponds to a pixels x position
-Y (up arrow), which corresponds to a pixels y position
+Y, which corresponds to a pixels y position
 and *t* (Time), which is a value that steadily increases with time.

 ### Transformations